 Representative is the Australian legal practitioner, law practice or licensed conveyancer named in this Client Authorisation who acts on behalf of the Client and under the relevant legislation of the Jurisdiction in which the property is situated can conduct a Conveyancing Transaction.

-Representative Agent means a person authorised by a Representative to act as the Representative’s agent including to sign the Client Authorisation.
+Representative Agent means a person appointed in writing by a Representative to act as the agent of the Representative including to sign the Client Authorisation.
 For the avoidance of doubt this can include an Identity Agent if so authorised.

 Specific Authority means an authority for the Representative to act for the Client in completing the Conveyancing Transactions described in this Client Authorisation.